Info-443-Spring-2023/project-1-scast26/README.md

 ### **StructuredSearch**
 **describe('Filters have correct default value')**

+We wrote this set of tests to make sure that whenever the componenet is rendered for the first time, there were no filters automatically being applied.
+If there were, this would impact what was rendered by the BathroomList component.

 - Building filter has correct default value: tests to make sure that the first time the component is rendered, there is no building value automatically being filtered for.
 - Floor filter has correct default value: tests to make sure that the first time the component is rendered, there is no floor value automatically being filtered for.
 - Location filter has correct default value: tests to make sure that the first time the component is rendered, there is no location value automatically being filtered for.

 **describe('Filter values can be changed')**
+We wrote these tests to ensure that when a user changes the value of the filter in the frontend, this value change is communicated to the backend logic and therefore, behaves as intended.
 - Building filter can be changed: tests to make sure that when a user selects something from the Building dropdown, the dropdown's value is changed to what was selected.
 - Floor filter can be changed: tests to make sure that when a user selects something from the Floor dropdown, the dropdown's value is changed to what was selected.
 - Location filter can be changed: tests to make sure that when a user selects something from the Location dropdown, the dropdown's value is changed to what was selected.

 **describe('Filters work correctly')**

+Similar to our justification for the previous set of tests, these tests serve to ensure that the filters behave as intended, and so users are shown accurate information.

 - Button functions correctly: tests to make sure that when the "Search! button is clicked, the state for each filter is updated.
 - Building filter works correctly: tests to make sure that when the Building dropdown is changed and "Search!" has been clicked, the cards in the BathroomList component are filtered accordingly.
 - Floor filter works correctly: tests to make sure that when the Floor dropdown is changed and "Search!" has been clicked, the cards in the BathroomList component are filtered accordingly.